npruehs/ue4-rts/Documents/Manual/Units.md

 1. Add a static mesh and any visual effects.
 1. At the ProjectileMovement component, set its Initial Speed (e.g. to 1000).
 1. At the RTSAttackComponent, reference the new projectile in your attack.

+### Construction

+1. Add an RTSBuilderComponent to any actors you want to be able to construct buildings.
+1. Set the Constructible Building Classes for these builders.
+1. Set the Enter Construction Site if you want the builder to be unavailable while building (similar to Orcs in WarCraft).